systemd/mkosi/mkosi/resources/mkosi.md

   [virt-firmware](https://gitlab.com/kraxel/virt-firmware) project can
   be used to customize OVMF variable files.

+: Some distributions also provide variable files which already have Microsoft's certificates for secure boot enrolled.
+For Fedora and Debian these are `OVMF_VARS.secboot.fd` and `OVMF_VARS_4M.ms.fd` under `/usr/share/OVMF` respectively.
+You can use `locate` and look under `/usr/share/qemu/firmware` for hints on where to find these files if your distribution ships them.

 `QemuKernel=`, `--qemu-kernel=`

 : Set the kernel image to use for qemu direct kernel boot.
 If not